yurademyan-netizen/43dt-js/README.md

 # dy-js
-#Training a basic function on js and try relyize
+#Training a basic function on js and
+realization